bitwarden/help/_articles/hosting/install-on-premise-linux.md

 By default, Bitwarden will be served through ports 80 (`http`) and 443 (`https`) on the host machine.
 Open these ports so that Bitwarden can be accessed from within and/or outside of the network.
 You may opt to choose different ports during installation.

-{% callout success %}
-**If you're using Windows Firewall**, Docker Desktop for Windows will not automatically add an exception for itself in Windows Firewall.
-Add exceptions for TCP ports 80 and 443 (or chosen alternative ports) to prevent some errors.
-{% endcallout %}

-Bitwarden recommends configuring a domain name with DNS records that point to your host machine (for example, `bitwarden.example.com`), especially if you are serving Bitwarden over the internet.
+We recommend configuring a domain name with DNS records that point to your host machine (for example, `bitwarden.example.com`), especially if you are serving Bitwarden over the internet.

 ### Install Docker and Docker Compose

 Bitwarden will be deployed and run on your machine using an array of [Docker containers](https://docs.docker.com/get-started/){:target="_blank"}.
 Bitwarden can be run with any Docker Edition or plan.
 Evaluate which edition is best for your installation.

 Deployment of containers is orchestrated using [Docker Compose](https://docs.docker.com/compose/){:target="_blank"}.
-Some Docker installations, including Windows and macOS, come with Docker Compose already installed.
+Some Docker installations, including Docker for macOS, come with Docker Compose already installed.

 **Install Docker and Docker Compose on your machine before proceeding with installation.** Refer to the following Docker documentation for help:

 - [Install Docker Engine](https://docs.docker.com/engine/installation/){:target="_blank"}
 - [Install Docker Compose](https://docs.docker.com/compose/install/){:target="_blank"}

-### Docker Post-Installation (*Linux Only*)
+### Create Bitwarden Local User & Directory

-Bitwarden recommends configuring your Linux server with a dedicated `bitwarden` service account, from which to install and run Bitwarden.
-Doing so will isolate your bitwarden instance from other applications running on your server.
+We recommend configuring your Linux server with a dedicated `bitwarden` service account, from which to install and run Bitwarden.
+Doing so will isolate your Bitwarden instance from other applications running on your server.

  **These steps are Bitwarden-recommended best practices, but are not required.** For more information, see Docker's [Post-installation steps for Linux](https://docs.docker.com/engine/install/linux-postinstall/){:target="\_blank"} documentation.